-Education programs at SOPAC are supported in part by New Jersey State Council on the Arts, Orange Orphan Society, National Endowment for the Arts, George A. Ohl, Jr. Trust and Frank and Lydia Bergen Foundation, PSEG Foundation, and Investors Foundation.
+Education programs at SOPAC are supported in part by New Jersey State Council on the Arts, Orange Orphan Society, Hearst Foundations, National Endowment for the Arts, Frank and Lydia Bergen Foundation, PSEG Foundation, and Investors Foundation.

 Classical Music, Strings

 Since 2016, the Classical Music, Strings Residency has paired the Orange School District’s only instrumental strings teacher and their students with a professional musician and Teaching Artist to provide students with long-term, sequential, Classical music instruction in the elementary and high schools.
 The incredible growth of the program and noticeable improvement of the students’ skills illustrates these students are eager to learn and achieve.